-[If you landed on this page directly you may have missed my related blog post "Whose Recipe Is it Anyway?".
-I've seen "ownership" claims on this recipe dated 2003 and 2006, but Edna's recipe (which she got from Ruby) is dated 1979 - so I'm going with her as the source.]
+[If you landed on this page directly you may have missed my related blog post "Whose Recipe Is it Anyway?". ]

-From Edna Staebler's "More Food That Really Schmecks".
+So enjoy this recipe from Edna Staebler's "More Food That Really Schmecks".
+Though I often fiddle with recipes a bit, I have made only one change.
 First printed in 1979, her recipe suggested using a blender.
 Wikipedia says that food processors were appearing in the late 70's and maybe they were not yet a common household appliance at the time she published.
 I used a food processor.

 1 whole orange